Living Well After Treatment

 Be Active.
 Exercise can help you regain strength, flexibility, and balance.
 It can help you overcome fatigue, stress, and anxiety.
 You’ll sleep better and have a more positive outlook.
 It can be hard to get back into the swing of exercise, especially if you’re battling fatigue.
 Start out slowly and gradually increase as you’re ready.
 Consider making a weekly action plan (PDF) to help you reach your goals.
 Talk to your care team about the kinds of exercise, sports, or other physical activity you enjoy.

 Eat Smart.
 A healthy eating plan is especially important for people recovering from cancer.
 You might get all kinds of advice about food, vitamins, and supplements.
 Before trying a plan that is different than general healthy eating guidelines, talk with your doctor or make an appointment to talk with a Group Health dietician.
-You can also ask your doctor for a referral to Nutrition Services.
+You can also ask your doctor for a referral to a nutritionist.

 Complementary and Alternative Medicine